Cancelled flight

 In case your flight gets redirected and you arrive within the following timeframes, the airline can reduce your compensation by 50%:

 In addition to the financial compensation, you may also be entitled to further assistance during the delay.
 This includes meals and refreshments, two phone calls or e-mails, and accommodation and transport to the hotel if this becomes necessary.
+Airlines only pay reasonable expenses, so you're unlikely to get money back on purchases like alcohol, expensive meals or luxury hotels.
+You can include the collected receipts in your compensation claim.
 We are happy to help you get compensation for your extra expenses.
-We do this completely free of charge.

 Was your flight cancelled due to extraordinary circumstances?